Share

 Stress test showed limited impact from hedge funds

 In this scenario, global market dislocation, spurred by higher inflation and weaker growth, triggered the hedge fund distress.
 As a result, the five hedge funds that are the biggest counterparties to the largest and most complex U.S. banks fail to meet margin calls, liquidate their positions, and collapse.
-The defaults caused “moderate” losses of $8 billion for the banks, according to the Fed.
+The defaults caused “moderate” losses of $8 billion for the banks, according to the Federal Reserve.

 By comparison, the affected banks lost $17 billion from their own trading activities in the same scenario – more than double the losses attributed to the hedge fund failures.
-The Fed noted that although the results differed across the banks, the industry overall is well positioned to withstand extreme market stress.
+The Federal Reserve noted that although the results differed across the banks, the industry overall is well positioned to withstand extreme market stress.

 Meanwhile, in the scenario, Global Systemically Important Banks (GSIBs) lost $33.3 billion, driven mostly by their own trading activity ($17.2), followed by exposure to hedge fund defaults ($7.7B), and credit valuation adjustments ($8.4B).
 Despite the size of the shock, banks were able to absorb the losses without threatening broader financial stability.